 The Award is sponsored by the Nordic Demographic Society, of which Jan M. Hoem was a co-founder in 1968.

 Nominations for this Award can be made until two months before the start of a European Population Conference.
 The deadline for this Award is 1 May 2022.

 Rules of play for the Jan M. Hoem Award

-· Nominations should include a short (maximum one page) explanatory statement as well as a curriculum vitae of the nominee.
+- Nominations should include a short (maximum one page) explanatory statement and a curriculum vitae of the candidate.

-· Jury proceedings are confidential.
+- Jury proceedings are confidential.
 The Jury submits a written report to the EAPS Council indicating the successful laureate and the motivation.
-The report is published at the EAPS website.

 2018: Sunnee Billingsley (2018 Jury: Francesco Billari, Hill Kulu, Trude Lappegard)